In this guest post by Tricia Goyer, we learn what Miriam in the Bible can teach us about positivity.

 When we look at the life of Miriam in the Bible, we can see a clear difference between when she focused on God and when she fixed her mind on her circumstances.
 The prophet who praised became the leper sent away from camp due to her comparisons and complaints.

-Thankfully, Miriam wasn’t completely written off in history.
+Thankfully, Miriam in the Bible wasn’t completely written off in history and is still remembered as someone who had a big impact on early Israel.
 Micah 6:4 says, “For I brought you out of Egypt and redeemed you from slavery.
 I sent Moses, Aaron, and Miriam to help you” (NLT).

-By the end of her life, Miriam no doubt understood a few things better, mostly about her place as God’s servant and how her words (whether praise or grumbles) impact herself and others.
+By the end of her life, Miriam in the Bible no doubt understood a few things better, mostly about her place as God’s servant and how her words (whether praise or grumbles) impacted herself and others.

 It’s a lesson I’m learning, too.
 No matter how overwhelmed I am with the chaos and messes, the busyness and kids, I can either grumble about it or I can lift my face to heaven and remember all that God has done for me.